Coexist (image)

-The Coexist image (often styled as "CoeXisT" or "COEXIST") is an image created by Polish, Warsaw-based graphic designer Piotr Młodożeniec [pl] in 2000 as an entry in an international art competition sponsored by the Museum on the Seam for Dialogue, Understanding and Coexistence.
+The Coexist image (often styled as "CoeXisT" or "COEXIST") is an image created by Polish, Warsaw-based graphic designer Piotr Młodożeniec in 2000 as an entry in an international art competition sponsored by the Museum on the Seam for Dialogue, Understanding and Coexistence.
 The original version was one of dozens of works displayed as large outdoor posters in Jerusalem in 2001.
 It is designed to represent tolerance between religions.

 Variations of this artwork have been used as bumper stickers and elements in rock concerts.